Jackson Water Quality at a Glance

 Lead and Copper

-Source: Lead contamination typically originates from older plumbing systems, service lines, and fixtures installed before 1986, particularly when proper corrosion control is not maintained
+Source: Lead contamination typically originates from older plumbing systems, service lines, and fixtures installed before 1986, particularly when proper corrosion control treatment is not maintained in the distribution system

 Health Effects: Long-term exposure to elevated levels may increase cancer risk and potentially affect liver, kidney, and central nervous system function

-Current Levels: Recent testing shows haloacetic acids averaging 54 ppb (up to 45 ppb) and trihalomethanes averaging 58 ppb (up to 68 ppb) EPA Limits: 60 ppb for haloacetic acids (HAA5) and 80 ppb for total trihalomethanes (TTHMs)
+Current Levels: 2024 testing shows exceedances in haloacetic acids and trihalomethanes on both surface water and well water systems, with violations reported in multiple quarters EPA Limits: 60 ppb for haloacetic acids (HAA5) and 80 ppb for total trihalomethanes (TTHMs)

 Brightly colored forever chemicals